Woman accused of killing mother, 90, in Bucks Co.

 WARMINSTER TWP., Pa.
-(WPVI) --A South Korean woman has been arrested and charged with killing her 90-year-old mother at a senior living community in Bucks County.
+(WPVI) --Police say a woman beat and stabbed her 90-year-old mother to death during an argument at a senior living facility in Warminster, Bucks Couty.

-Sung Hee Kim, 63, has been charged with murder.
+Sung Hee Kim, 63, of South Korea, has been charged with murder.

-Officers were called to the Charter Arms Apartments in Warminster, Pa. just before 7 a.m.
-Saturday for a report of an assault.
+Officers were called to the Charter Arms Apartments in Warminster, Pa. just before 6 a.m.
+Saturday.

-When officers arrived they found the victim unconscious with head injuries.
+According to an affidavit, Kim called 911 and said, quote, "I killed a woman.
+I killed my mother."

+Police responded and found Kim's 90-year-old mother, Chung Sook Kim, face down on the floor.
 She was pronounced dead at the scene.

+The affidavit states Kim admitted to police that, during the argument, she began "striking her mother about the head and stabbing her mother in the face."

+Police found a broken picture frame and a ceramic plate covered in blood.

 Kim is being held at the Bucks County Correctional Institute without bail.